 - Turn ON the radio.

 - 2. Select speaker output using the controls on the radio face.

 - Insert CD to play.

 TV operation

-- 1. Turn on the TV power supply.

-- 2. Crank the TV antenna up.

-- 3. Turn on the TV and select your signal input using the "source" button.
+- 1. Turn on the TV power supply. - 2.
+Rotate the TV antenna for best signal strength. - 3.
+Turn on the TV and select your signal input using the "source" button.

 DVD operation